22OVERSooN/python_challenge/README.md

 At the same time, there are some extra content that need to use Pandas to solve the problem.
 It was a little bit too much for me to do my homework at that time.
 However, because I learned the first section of Pandas at that time, it was relatively easy to solve.

 Simple part: Because list, dictionary is a very powerful part in Python, so I made a lot of use of this part when writing homework, and tried to use fewer lines.
+In class, there was no cover in the final part of a TXT file, so I need to go to Google to find it.
+Although this part is not difficult, it still takes some time to realize how to successfully wrap a line in a TXT file, because there are some codes on the Internet that are not after Python 3.
+So you often get it wrong.